Hindu law: Punishment in classical Hindu Law

 Ancient texts of the Hindu tradition formulate and articulate punishment.
 These texts from the last 2500 years, states Terence Day, imply or recognize key elements in their theories of fair punishment: (1) the texts set a standard of Right, in order to define a violation that warrants punishment; (2) they discuss the possibility of a violation thereby defining a wrongdoing; (3) they discuss a theory of responsibility and assignability of a wrongdoing; (4) the texts discuss degrees of guilt, and therewith the form and severity of punishment must match the transgression; (5) they discuss approved and authorized forms of punishments and how these may be properly administered.
 The goal of punishment, in Hindu law, has been retributive and reformative.
 Hindu law, states Sarkar, developed the theory of punishment from its foundational theory of what it believed was necessary for the prosperity of the individual and a collection of individuals, of state and non-state.

 There are wide variations in the statement of crime and associated punishment in different texts.
 Some texts for example discuss punishment for crimes such as murder, without mentioning the gender, class or caste of the plaintiff or defendant, while some discuss and differentiate the crime based on gender, class or caste.
 It is unclear, states Terence Day, whether these were part of the original, because the stylistic, structural and substantive evidence such as inconsistencies between versions of different manuscripts of the same text suggest changes and corruption of the original texts.

-The harshest of the all punishments were exclusively applied in case of Shudras while Brahmins were to receive little punishment for the same crime.
-Brahmins were also exempted from receiving corporal punishment and the death sentence.